 An injury like slamming the door on your nails or something heavy falling on your nails can cause white spots to appear on your nails.
 These type of injuries sometimes take 2-3 weeks to show up on your nails and are very harmless.
 The problem usually fixes itself without needing medical attention.
 Just be careful not to do anything that would cause further damage to the nail.

-Typically caused due to poor hygiene, a fungal infection is most common on the toenails.
+Typically caused due to poor hygiene, an ingrown toenail or fungal infection is most common on the toenails.
 Mild medication and a few local ointments should fix the problem.
 The entire nail bed or the tip of the nail tends to get affected.
 You should see a doctor if you suspect a fungal infection as it could lead to the entire nail getting permanently damaged.

 The most common cause of white spots on the nail is a deficiency in the body.
 This could be temporary if you notice these white spots over a prolonged period of time - see a doctor.
 Adding some multivitamins into your diet usually takes care of the problem.